Armillary Spheres: Following Celestial Objects in the Ancient World

 However, over the centuries, more rings were added to the spheres so that different measurements could be taken.
 In the courtyard of the Ancient Observatory in Beijing, for example, one can see a full sized replica of an elaborate armillary sphere produced during the reign of a 15th century Ming emperor, Zhengtong.

-Armillary Sphere in the Ancient Observatory, Beijing, China. ( Wikimedia Commons )
+Armillary Sphere in the Ancient Observatory, Beijing, China.
+(Hans A. Rosbach/ CC BY SA 3.0 )

 Armillary Spheres in the Islamic World and Christian Europe